tstromberg/devto-json2md/README.md

-# devto-json2md
+# devto-markdown

-Convert dev.to blog JSON export into Markdown files
+Your escape hatch from https://dev.to/ - this tool converts the dev.to JSON export into Markdown files suitable for usage by other static content management systems.

 ## Features